ravelantunes/HTMLEncoder/README.md

 A simple Objective-C library that lets you create a HTML document/string, without having to manually deal with string manipulation.

+It can be useful when adding printing functionality to an app, and using this library to build the html to be printed.

 ## Example:

 ### Code